Xiaojiuwo168/GA-FER/README.md

 ```

-Step 2.
+**Step 2.
 Then you need to change the path where the data is loaded to the path of the dataset you downloaded.
-   The changes that need to be made are on lines 47 and 48 of the cifar10.py file in the templates file.
+          The changes that need to be made are on lines 47 and 48 of the cifar10.py file in the template file.**

 ```
         trainloader = data_loader.get_train_loader('/home/dengshuchao/datasets/RafDb/raf-basic/',64,1,True,True)
         validloader = data_loader.get_valid_loader('/home/dengshuchao/datasets/RafDb/raf-basic/',64,1,False,True)
 ```

-Step 3.
-Set hyperparameters in *global.ini*.
+**Step 3.
+Set hyperparameters in *global.ini*.**

 Ensure the following status before running：

 [evolution_status]
 is_running = 0

-Step 4.
-Run `python GA-FER-evolve.py`  or `nohup python -u GA-FER-evolve.py > GA-FER-evolve.log 2>&1 &`
+**Step 4.
+Run `python GA-FER-evolve.py`  or `nohup python -u GA-FER-evolve.py > GA-FER-evolve.log 2>&1 &`**

 If you have any questions, please feel free to raise "issues" for discussion.